 - Important Terms Every Breast Cancer Patient Should Know

-Following surgery, treatment may involve radiation therapy to eliminate any remaining microscopic cancer cells at the site of the tumor, and/or chemotherapy to kill cancer cells that may have escaped into the bloodstream of lymph system.
-For patients with ER-positive tumors, endocrine therapy to reduce the amount of estrogen in the body is also a very effective form of treatment, King says.
+Following surgery, treatment may involve radiation therapy to eliminate any remaining microscopic cancer cells at the site of the tumor, and/or chemotherapy to kill cancer cells that may have escaped into the bloodstream or lymph system.
+For patients with ER-positive tumors, endocrine therapy to reduce the amount of estrogen in the body or block its effect is also a very effective form of treatment, King says.

 What is lobular carcinoma in situ (LCIS)?

 Lobular carcinoma in situ (LCIS) is a term used to describe a change in which cells resembling those of invasive breast cancer are contained within the lobule.
 Although LCIS itself isn’t a form of cancer and is not treated as cancer, it indicates a higher risk of developing breast cancer in the future, in either breast, King says.
-Women with LCIS have a 20-25 percent chance of developing DCIS or invasive breast cancer in the first 15 years after the diagnosis of LCIS – a risk eight to 10 times higher than in women in the general population.
+Women with LCIS have a 20-25 percent risk of developing invasive lobular breast cancer in the future — eight to 10 times higher than in women in the general population.

 LCIS isn’t detected by self-examination or routine mammograms.
-Most diagnoses come about incidentally: the abnormal cells are discovered as a result of a biopsy for another conditions in the breast, such as calcifications or benign lumps.
-For this reason, it’s known as an “incidental finding” and is present in up to 4 percent of otherwise benign breast biopsies.
+Most diagnoses come about incidentally: the abnormal cells are discovered in a biopsy for another reason in the breast, such as calcifications or benign lumps.
+For this reason, it’s known as an “incidental finding” and is present in up to 4% of otherwise benign breast biopsies.

-Women with LCIS may develop invasive ductal or invasive lobular cancers; but, importantly, when breast cancer occurs in women with LCIS, it is almost always ER-positive.
-This means that medications like tamoxifen, Evista®, and the aromatase inhibitors – which block the action of estrogen or prevent it from being produced – can be taken to reduce the risk of breast cancer in women with LCIS.
+Women with LCIS may develop invasive ductal or invasive lobular cancers, with the risk distributed equally in either breast.
+When breast cancer occurs in women with LCIS, it is almost always ER-positive.
+This means that medications like tamoxifen, Evista®, and the aromatase inhibitors — which decrease the amount of estrogen in the body or block its action — can be taken to reduce the risk of breast cancer in women with LCIS.
 Recent data show that these medications may reduce the risk by as much as 70 percent.

-“A diagnosis of LCIS doesn’t necessarily mean breast cancer will develop, but it’s important that women diagnosed with the condition be informed of the value of preventive treatment” King says.
+“A diagnosis of LCIS doesn’t necessarily mean breast cancer will develop, but it’s important that women diagnosed with the condition be informed of the value of options to reduce breast cancer risk,” King says.
 “The benefit can be substantial.”